 As well as speaking at 231 worldwide events, including UN conferences in New York and a number of Ted Talks, they have expanded worldwide creating 25 new teams.
 They aim to build awareness about the problem but also to offer solutions.
 They have written 2 educational booklets aimed at elementary schools in Indonesia and are proud to say their campaign is driven by youth.
 In fact, they have spoken to over 20,000 young people and believe education is the heart of the solution.

-They also created projects such as the Pilot Village program, providing alternative re-usable bags to shop owners which has reduced single use plastic bags by 60%.
+Bye Bye Plastic Bags has also created projects such as the Pilot Village program, providing alternative re-usable bags to shop owners which has reduced single use plastic bags by 60%.
 River BOOM toolkits collect trash that would otherwise flow downstream to the ocean.
-Bye Bye Plastic Bags teaches school children how to make DIY river booms from recycled materials, and have created a video to help people around the world make their own.
-The Mountain Mama’s Social Enterprise helps women from a mountain village make alternative bags using donated cloth materials.
+The NGO teaches school children how to make DIY river booms from recycled materials, and has created a video to help people around the world make their own.
+Mountain Mama’s Social Enterprise helps women from a mountain village make alternative bags using donated cloth materials.
 This gives them a new source of income and for every bag sold one is donated to a local community member.
 A Bali-wide campaign – One Island One Voice is a collection of NGO’s, shops, hotels, restaurants, organisations and individuals who are committed to reducing waste in Bali and help solve the plastic problem.
-This is a problem we must solve together!
+Plastic pollution is a problem we must solve together!

 So what am I doing personally to reduce my plastic waste footprint?